Observation of self-oscillating supersonic flow across an acoustic horizon in two dimensions

-In summary, through introducing a stationary, conservative local addressing potential, we observe self-induced supersonic flow initiated solely by fast local three-body recombination.
-Through observing periodic emission of superluminal signals, which we attribute to strong nonlinear effects in the sink, we obtain evidence that the system enters a self-oscillating state.
-Our setup may be considered as a classical analogue of a black-hole laser, with the black-hole horizon and the `singularity' at the sink center acting as highly reflective cavity mirrors, in distinction from 1D black-hole lasers.
-Our experiment shows a way to generate complex flow patterns and supersonic turbulence in atomic superfluids, through projecting arbitrary sink potentials to initiate localized dissipation processes.
-Our work calls for future studies on self-oscillations in dissipative many-body systems, and can potentially find new applications in quantum simulations of curved spacetime~\cite{viermann2022quantum,barcelo2011analogue}.
+In summary, by introducing a stationary, conservative local attractive potential, we observe self-induced supersonic flow initiated solely by fast local three-body recombination.
+Through observing quasi-periodic emission of superluminal signals, which we attribute to strong nonlinear effects in the sink, we discover that the system develops a self-oscillating dynamics.
+By measuring the frequency spectrum of the oscillations, we obtain evidence that they are synchronized with the quasi-periodic soliton motion observed in our GPE simulations.
+Our setup may be considered as a classical analogue of a black-hole laser, with the supersonic region and the `singularity' at the sink center acting as highly reflective cavity mirrors, a pattern distinct from the more familiar 1D black-hole lasers.
+More generally, our work shows that projecting arbitrary sink potentials to initiate localized dissipation processes may be a valuable way to generate complex flow patterns in atomic superfluids.
+Our experiments show modulation signal over a period of time, implying that the energy released by three-body recombination continues to be converted to excitations and suggesting that additional instabilities may develop, such as those leading to a turbulent cascade~\cite{khlebnikov2002strong,tsatsos2016quantum,henn2009emergence,kwon2014relaxation,navon2016emergence}.
+We expect that the momentum distribution and the kinetic energy spectrum of such a cascade~\cite{khlebnikov2002strong,tsatsos2016quantum} can be measured using time-of-flight~\cite{navon2016emergence} and in situ density noise measurements following creation of the supersonic flow.
+In addition, imaging density defects and counting of solitons and their decay into vortices can be realized in a 2D time-of-flight with increased healing length~\cite{tamura2023observation}.
+Our work calls for future studies on self-oscillations in dissipative quantum fluids and can potentially find new applications in quantum simulations of curved spacetime~\cite{viermann2022quantum,barcelo2011analogue}.

 {S\arabic{subsection}} {SM\arabic{figure}} {S\arabic{equation}}